| | | | | | | | | | |

 Ordering out is always risky when you have allergies or dietary requirements.
 That’s one of the main reasons I learned to cook at home, and why my fakeaway style recipes are enduringly popular!

 Luckily, these soft noodles with beansprouts are suitable for such a wide range of needs.
 For example, this plain chow mein recipe is 100% vegan.
-Unlike takeaways and restaurants, we’ll use vegan oyster sauce (made from mushrooms) and no other nasties or artificial flavorings.
+Unlike takeaways and restaurants, we’ll use vegan oyster sauce (made from mushrooms) and no other nasties or artificial flavourings.

 • To make plain chow mein noodles gluten-free, you’ll have to make a few swaps.
 But don’t worry, they’re extremely straightforward, no-fuss substitutions.

 • Swap chow mein noodles for rice noodles, preferably ones of a similar width.
 These are widely accessible in supermarkets or Asian grocery stores.
-OR, swap them for specialty gluten-free chow mein noodles like these on Amazon.
+OR, swap them for speciality gluten-free chow mein noodles like these on Amazon.

 • Swap soy sauce for tamari, which boosts almost identical levels of umami and color, without the gluten.